-A Pulitzer Prize winning author spoke about Texas’ ever-changing political landscape in Dallas Hall on Sept.
+Pulitzer Prize winning author Lawrence Wright spoke about Texas’ ever-changing political landscape in Dallas Hall on Sept.
 5.

 Lawrence Wright gave audience members political insights from his newest book, “God Save Texas: A Journey Into the Soul of the Lone Star State.”
 He used these insights to predict the future of Texas politics.

-Despite their differences, the two states seem to be closing the gap on one another.
-Wright joked about the “Californication” of Texas, as the two appear to be growing more similar than different in terms of diversity, economy, and opportunity.
+Despite their differences, the two states seem to be closing the gap between each other.
+Wright joked about the “Californication” of Texas as the two appear to be growing similar in terms of diversity, economy and opportunity.

 “So, will Texas turn purple, or even blue?”
 Wright asked.
 “The answer is yes, one day.”

 Les Swanson, who attended the lecture with his wife, was shocked yet excited to learn about the current state of Texas politics.

 “I didn’t read his book beforehand, so I didn’t know what to expect tonight,” Swanson said.
 “But, I love all things Texas and all things current events, so I’m excited about it.”